Thursday Sector Laggards: Consumer Products, Materials

-The worst performing sector as of midday Thursday is the Consumer Products sector, showing a 1.3% loss.
-Within that group, Molson Coors Beverage Co (Symbol: TAP) and Clorox Co (Symbol: CLX) are two large stocks that are lagging, showing a loss of 6.0% and 6.0%, respectively.
-Among consumer products ETFs, one ETF following the sector is the iShares U.S. Consumer Goods ETF (Symbol: IYK), which is down 1.7% on the day, and down 8.13% year-to-date.
-Molson Coors Beverage Co, meanwhile, is up 22.34% year-to-date, and Clorox Co, is down 10.36% year-to-date.
-Combined, TAP and CLX make up approximately 1.3% of the underlying holdings of IYK.
+In afternoon trading on Thursday, Consumer Products stocks are the worst performing sector, showing a 2.8% loss.
+Within that group, Hormel Foods Corp.
+(Symbol: HRL) and Lamb Weston Holdings Inc (Symbol: LW) are two large stocks that are lagging, showing a loss of 10.5% and 8.4%, respectively.
+Among consumer products ETFs, one ETF following the sector is the iShares U.S. Consumer Goods ETF (Symbol: IYK), which is down 1.7% on the day, and down 9.81% year-to-date.
+Hormel Foods Corp., meanwhile, is down 27.29% year-to-date, and Lamb Weston Holdings Inc, is down 2.62% year-to-date.
+Combined, HRL and LW make up approximately 1.2% of the underlying holdings of IYK.

-The next worst performing sector is the Materials sector, showing a 1.1% loss.
-Among large Materials stocks, WK Kellogg CO (Symbol: KLG) and Sealed Air Corp (Symbol: SEE) are the most notable, showing a loss of 6.6% and 3.8%, respectively.
-One ETF closely tracking Materials stocks is the Materials Select Sector SPDR ETF (XLB), which is down 1.2% in midday trading, and up 0.97% on a year-to-date basis.
-WK Kellogg CO, meanwhile, is down 40.68% year-to-date, and Sealed Air Corp, is down 37.75% year-to-date.
-SEE makes up approximately 0.5% of the underlying holdings of XLB.
+The next worst performing sector is the Materials sector, showing a 2.4% loss.
+Among large Materials stocks, Mohawk Industries, Inc. (Symbol: MHK) and Masco Corp.
+(Symbol: MAS) are the most notable, showing a loss of 7.0% and 5.6%, respectively.
+One ETF closely tracking Materials stocks is the Materials Select Sector SPDR ETF (XLB), which is down 2.1% in midday trading, and up 1.21% on a year-to-date basis.
+Mohawk Industries, Inc., meanwhile, is down 26.58% year-to-date, and Masco Corp. is up 8.55% year-to-date.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom:

 Here's a snapshot of how the S&P 500 components within the various sectors are faring in afternoon trading on Thursday.
-As you can see, one sector is up on the day, while six sectors are down.
+As you can see, none of the sectors are up on the day, while nine sectors are down.

 |Sector